-In this post you will learn about using the various focus options on your Nikon D3300.
-The same is applicable for most DSLRs with slight variations.
+In this post, you will learn about using the various focus options on your Nikon DSLR, with an example of the Nikon D3300.
+The same is applicable to most DSLRs with slight variations.
 Different focus modes help you to get the focus spot on your subject.
 There are a few creative variations like recomposing after the focus is set and so on.

-On the Nikon D3300 you can either choose Auto focus or Manual focus.
+On the Nikon D3300, you can either choose Autofocus or Manual focus.
 Both have their specific advantages and disadvantages.
-Auto focus helps you to quickly focus on the subject while in manual focus mode you will have to manually turn the focus ring on the lens to focus on specific area of the subject.
-You should use viewfinder for best results while focusing on the subject.
+Autofocus helps you to quickly focus on the subject while in manual focus mode you will have to manually turn the focus ring on the lens to focus on a specific area of the subject.
+You should use a viewfinder for best results while focusing on the subject.

 - There is little or no contrast between the subject and the background.
 The subject is of the same color as the background.